Maxinger15/VU-Killstreak/README.md

 > ```lua
 > Events:Dispatch("Killstreak:usedStep",stepNr)
 > ```
+# Configuration
+In the Server folder you can find this configuration files.
 ## Configuration.lua
-In the server folder you can find a file called Configuration.lua.
 In this file you define which killstreak mods are available, how many points they cost, change the selection keys (not recommended!)
 Currently only 4 killstreaks at the same time are supportet!!!
 Not more not less!
 The file looks like that:
 >```lua
 >local conf  ={
->    {
+>{
->        "vu-artillerystrike","vu-ac130","vu-artystrike","vu-ac130" -- Change this to the name in the mod.json of your killstreaks
+>        "vu-artillerystrike", -- name from the mod.json of the killstreak
+>        InputDeviceKeys.IDK_F5, -- key to trigger the killstreak
+>        150, -- the cost of the killstreak (can/should be changed)
+>        "Grenades", -- The name that is shown in the UI
+>        "Left %NR", -- The description that is shown in the UI.
+>        "F5", -- shown in the circle at the UI
+>        "Press F to use", -- replaces the description when the killstreak is ready to use
 >      },
 >      {
->        InputDeviceKeys.IDK_F5,InputDeviceKeys.IDK_F6,InputDeviceKeys.IDK_F7,InputDeviceKeys.IDK_F8 -- Select keys (don't change for usability purposes)
+>        "vu-artillerystrike",
+>        65,
+>        250,
+>        "Health",
+>        "Left %NR",
+>        "F5",
+>        "Press F to use",
 >      },
- >   {
->        150,250,350,450 -- The cost of the killstreaks (can/should be changed)
->    },{
->        "Grenades","Health","Airstrike","AC130" -- The name that is shown in the UI
->    },{
- >       "Left %NR","Left %NR","Left %NR","Left %NR" -- The description that is shown in the UI.
->
- >   }
+>      ...
 >}
 >```
 Fancy thing: %NR will be replaced by the UI with the points left to unlock the killstreak.
 "Left: %NR Points" -> "Left: 150 Points"

+## settings.lua
+Here you can change the mechanics of the mod.
+> local setting = {
+>    resetOnDeath = false; -- resets the points of the player to 0 if he dies
+>    ignoreScoreInVehicle = false; -- ignores all points a player get if he is in a vehicle
+> }